mmseng/darkify-slack-script/README.md

 cd c:\dir-where-script-is
 powershell -executionpolicy bypass -file ".\darkify-slack-script.ps1"
 ```
+The BAT file doesn't support using the parameters described below, but you could like... edit it and stuff.

 ## Script options
 There's a couple parameters you can pass to the script.